 - Request the vaccination history of the dog.
 If the dog has not had rabies shots, you should inform your medical provider(s).

-- Write down a description of the dog, including the breed.
+- Document the description of the dog, including the breed.

 - Save any of the dog hairs or other evidence from the dog for future lab testing, as the identity of the dog may come into question.

 - The actual attack

 - Aftermath of the attack

 - Obtain the contact information of the dog owner and the person in control of the dog.

 - Obtain the contact information of any witnesses of the attack, aftermath of the attack or witnesses who saw the dog attack anyone else.

 - Obtain insurance information from the dog owner and person in control of the dog.